Mathics3/Mathics3-development-guide/docs/code-overview/parsing/precedence-parsing.rst

 Precedence Climbing Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All the Mathics operators are specified in
+All the Mathics3 operators are specified in
 ``mathics/core/parser/operators.py``.
 The precedence climbing algorithm
 is implemented in ``mathics/core/parser/parser.py``.
 All the special
 cases are implemented as additional rules.